 I’m not sure when it happened, but somewhere along the way, I told myself I had to avoid rest in order to be the beloved housewife and homemaker I want to be.

 Sometimes we’re so wrapped up in what everyone else needs, that we forget what we need.
 I’m always so distracted with tasks that I even forget basic survival necessities like eating.
 And washing my hair?
 I’m good if I get to even do that three times a week.

 I need to be able to turn my brain off and I need to be able to be a total slug every once and a while.

 Of course, you need to be disciplined in all your day-to-day activities.
 Just because it’s OK to be lazy sometimes doesn’t mean it needs to be a regular occurrence.
 Look at being lazy as a treat you get every once and a while.

 Make sure on the special days you squeeze in being lazy & unproductive that you can feel joy & happiness about it.
 We’ve all pretty much accepted that being unproductive and lazy are usually symptoms of being down or depressed or even unambitious.
 But by all means, clock out from your normal duties and feel the warmth of your accomplishments while you rest your mind and spirit.
 You don’t have to feel guilty about taking some time off!

 Let go of the fear that something isn’t getting done

 Are you wanting to decompress but you’re too afraid that something isn’t getting done?
 Listen, you already know to designate special days to be lazy.
 The key is to get everything done before these days so that you can enjoy your designated time.
 Is everyone fed?
 Did you remember to eat?
 Are the dogs inside and fed?
 As long as everyone is taken care of and happy, don’t let your mind wander to the laundry, to work, or any other unfinished chore.
 Let it go!

-Allow yourself to conserve energy – your ancestors did!
+Allow yourself to conserve energy & consider your future goals.

 Some fun things to accessorize your lazy days: